 Contact local ACS members, chemistry faculty, schools, community organizations, and businesses who share your interest in communicating chemistry with the public.
-See what resources they have available for your virtual teach-in event.
+See what resources they have available for your teach-in event.
 Distribute the customizable NCW Fact Sheet (docx) to potential committee members, speakers, moderators, and partnering organizations.

 2. Pre-event logistics

 Think about the needs of your intended audience and event.
 The most important decision you will make is deciding which venue or platform you will use for your event.
 Choose a venue that can accommodate the size of your intended audience.
 If organizing a virtual teach-in, be aware that some online platforms require registration, others do not.
 Some platforms allow your broadcast to be recorded, others do not.
 Seek out volunteers who are savvy in technology to help make informed decisions about virtual platforms.
 Some ideas include Zoom, WebEx GoToWebinar, YouTube Live, Facebook Live, and Instagram Stories Live.

 Professors, industry members, lab technicians, elected officials, advocates, local community leaders, and chemistry students make great teach-in speakers.
 Make sure your community is well represented in your speaker choices.

 Your moderator should keep the program on track, help foster discussion between speakers and audience, and help keep your audience engaged.

 Introduce your event with the big picture of why the issue is important.
 Plan enough time for your speakers, Q&A, and group discussion.
 End with a “call to action” for the audience to take.
 Share your agenda with local chemistry departments to see if they are interested in creating lesson plans and attending your event or tuning in to your broadcast.